Get

 Hydration

-Dry food will do nothing to help keep your dog hydrated, so it will be essential that you pay attention to their water intake and provide access to plenty of fresh, clean water.
+Dry food will not help keep your dog hydrated, so it is essential that you pay attention to their water intake and provide access to plenty of fresh, clean water.

 Health Issues